jup-ag/space-station/docs/5-developer-topics/1-adding-your-own-fees.md

 ---
-description: Adding your own platfrom fee to Jupiter swap
+title: Adding your own platform fee to Jupiter swap
 ---
-# Adding Your Own Fees
+# Adding your own platform fee to Jupiter swap

 There are no protocol fees on Jupiter, but integrators can introduce a platform fee on swaps.
 The platform fee is provided in basis points, e.g. **20 bps** for **0.2%** of the token output.